In this weight training for women guide, we will look at everything you may want to know if you are new to this type of exercise.

 The remainder of your diet should consist of healthy, unsaturated fats.
 Good sources include avocado, ground flax seeds, olive or safflower oil, mackerel, salmon, natural peanut butter, and almonds.

-Ideally, while weight training, eat several small protein based snacks/meals per day, rather than three larger meals.
+Ideally, while weight training, eat several small protein-based snacks/meals per day, rather than three larger meals.
 This will help keep hunger at bay.
 It will also provide your muscles with the nutrition they need as they grow and develop.
 Include a carbohydrate component with each meal, as well as a small amount of fat.

 As you become stronger and progress to lifting heavier weights, you will burn even more calories, both during and after your exercise sessions.
-A recent study showed that women who performed 8 reps using a weight that was 85% of their maximum load, burned twice the amount of calories in the two hours following their workout as they did when doing 15 reps using a weight that was 45% of their maximum load.
+A recent study showed that women who performed 8 reps using a weight that was 85% of their maximum load burned twice the amount of calories in the two hours following their workout as they did when doing 15 reps using a weight that was 45% of their maximum load.

 Most women know all too well what it’s like to diet and exercise for weeks or months to reduce saddlebags or belly fat, only to find these areas look the same as they did before we started, while our faces may appear gaunt and our bras swim on us.
 It isn’t possible to reduce fat from specific areas.
-However, when combined with the right diet, an effective weight training program for women gives us the means of toning and cutting inches from our trouble spots.
+However, when combined with the proper diet, an effective weight training program for women gives us the means of toning and cutting inches from our trouble spots.

 Weight Training for Women Summary